 Bruno had an interesting lecture on the mass adoption of cryptocurrencies, and how important it is to get there.

-According to the stats he presented, only 3.5% of the population is connected with Bitcoin at the moment and only 0.00005% with NFTs.
+According to the stats he presented, only 3.8% of the population is using Bitcoin at the moment.

 Day 1 – Laura K. Inamedinova- Founder & CEO LKI Consulting – Main Stage